danakj/dynpath/README.md

 [Documentation](https://docs.rs/dynpath)

-This crate provides a `#[dynpath()]` macro that can be placed a `mod` statement and which points the module to a dynamic path.
+This crate provides a `#[dynpath()]` macro that can be placed ob a `mod` statement, and which points the module to a dynamic path.

 The primary purpose of this crate is to include bindgen-generated bindings without an `include!()` statement.
 This allows for code completion and cross-references.

 The macro takes a single parameter which is the name of an environment variable to read the path from, and it appends the module name and `.rs` extension onto the contents of the variable.

 ## Example
 ```rs